-- (a) in a publication circulating generally only among persons lawfully engaged in - - (i) medical, dental, veterinary, nurse practitioner, optometrical, podiatric or pharmaceutical practice; or - (ii) the manufacture or supply of potent substances; or - (b) in accordance with the Uniform Standard.
+- (a) in a publication circulating generally only among persons lawfully engaged in - (i) medical, dental, veterinary, nurse practitioner, optometrical, podiatric or pharmaceutical practice; or - (ii) the manufacture or supply of potent substances; or school first aid kit means a first aid kit used for the purposes of a school or TasTAFE.

+(b) in accordance with the Uniform Standard.

-58. Supply of potent substances by pharmaceutical chemists
+58. Supply of potent substances by pharmacists